-Rupert founded GMA in the UK and USA after a fellowship at Stanford University in 2002/3.
+Rupert founded GMA in the UK and USA after a fellowship at Stanford University in 2002/3, sponsored by the Thomson Reuters Foundation.
 It has taken up about 50% of his time ever since, as an unpaid volunteer.

 Short missions have included training and supervising field teams for fundraising, data collection and mapping in order to illustrate ‘gaps’ where humanitarian and development aid are missing.

 One notable mission from September 2005 to October 2005 was a team sent in to the aftermath of Hurricane Katrina.
 In 8 weeks, it made 50,000 maps for returnees, to help guide them to useful aid agencies, earning the respect and thanks of US military and local county authorities.

 Rupert founded MapAction as a result of a mapping project in the Kosovo in Dec ‘99.
 As Country Manager, on iron rations, he set up a local team, and made maps of small business re-start activities, to help post-conflict reconstruction.
 These served as demonstration maps at the charity launch in April 20021.
 Rupert also developed his concept and rationale of gap-analysis for sustainable job creation.

 Rupert has set up and project managed this small marketing business, distributing great quality organic and gourmet food, to over 1,000 customers.
 This business situation has given him valuable insights into how to run a small business, which informed his book about sustainable job creation “The Competition for Hope”.

 The role consisted of carefully consulting to create terms of reference.
 Then working with investors and potential investors and EU personnel on the investment concepts and questions they considered important.
 It was necessary to then prioritise those questions and concepts, diagnosing answers and then feeding back solutions and knowledge into the investor guidelines, which were delivered within agreed deadlines.
 Rupert used email, phone, online and face to face enquiries.